 Wealth tax is imposed on the richer section of the society.
-The intention of doing so was to bring parity amongst the taxpayers.
+The intention of doing so is to bring parity amongst the taxpayers.
 However, wealth tax was abolished in the budget of 2015 (effective FY 2015-16) as the cost incurred for recovering taxes was more than the benefit is derived.
 Abolishing the wealth tax also simplified the tax structure.
 As an alternative to the wealth tax, the finance minister hiked the surcharge from 2% to 12% for the super rich section.
-Individuals with an income of above Rs.
-1 Crore . and companies with an income of over Rs.
-10 Crores. fall under the ambit of the super-rich segment.
+Individuals with an income of above Rs.1 crore and companies with an income of over Rs.10 crore fall under the ambit of the super-rich segment.

 2. Who is Liable to pay wealth tax?

-Wealth Tax is applicable to individuals, HUF’s and companies.
+Wealth tax is applicable to individuals, HUFs, and companies.
 The deciding factor for applicability of wealth tax is the residential status.
 The thumb rule is the resident Indians are subject to wealth tax on their global assets.
-However, NRI’s fall under the ambit if wealth tax for the assets held in India.
+However, NRI’s fall under the ambit of wealth tax for the assets held in India.

 3. Charge on Wealth

 If the total net wealth of an individual, HUF or company exceeds Rs.
 30 lakhs, on the valuation date, tax @1% will be leviable on the amount in excess of Rs.
 30 lakhs.
 Every person whose net wealth exceeds such limit shall furnish a return of net wealth.
 The due date is same as that of Income tax return.

 |Value of Assets belonging to the assessee on the valuation date||XXX|